From Numbers to Narrative:

 1. Review data for understanding

 The first step to telling a data story is to take the time to really understand your data.
 What elements do you have to work with?
 Is there a time component?
 Are you working with absolute numbers or percentages?
-Given all of the data that you have, what are all the questions that you could answer?
+Given all the data that you have, what are all the questions that you could answer?

-2. Identify simple insights
+2. Identify simple insights from the data

 Data doesn’t happen in a vacuum – once you are familiar with the data, widen your lens and consider context.
 Instead of focusing on all of the data you have access to, change your focus to only what your audience needs or wants to know.

 What is the business question at hand?
 Might the data support a decision regarding budget allotment?
 Or marketing strategy?
+What is the story you want to tell with the data?

-3. Choose the right graph
+3. Choose the right graph for data visualization

 Different graph types are best for different usages.
 Some graphs, like line graphs, are best for evaluating trends over time.
 Bar graphs, on the other hand, make comparing data easy.
 Pie graphs, of course, are best at showing a snapshot of composition.

-4. Provide context and action items
+4. Provide context and action items to tell your story

 But beyond context, for this data to really become a story, we need to supply the “so what?”
 It’s not a story without an ending, so include the recommendations and action items – what should we DO about the data?